Destination Southern Tasmania Board Members

 DERWENT VALLEY COUNCIL

-Michelle Dracoulis is the current mayor of the Derwent Valley, elected in early 2022, and is the first female mayor in her region.
-Michelle’s history includes event design, management and promotion, and the curation of social media.
-With a background in professional and fine-art photography, Michelle is currently studying a Bachelor of Fine Arts at the University of Tasmania.
-She was the Gallery Coordinator and Head Curator for The Barracks gallery in New Norfolk from 2020 until 2022, and still guest curates for various exhibitions that focus on social equity and inclusion.
-Most recently Michelle co-curated ‘Artfully Queer’ 2023 at the Long Gallery, Salamanca.
-With a strong focus on inclusion and the promotion of pride in identity and place, Michelle brings an earthy joy and an eye for grass-root impact to the board of DST.
+Michelle Dracoulis is the mayor of the Derwent Valley.
+Passionate about community and showcasing the extraordinary beauty and offerings of her 4108km2 electorate, she was elected in early 2022, and is the first female mayor of her region.
+A professional photographer and fine-art curator, Michelle is currently studying a Bachelor of Fine Arts at the University of Tasmania.
+Her professional history includes event design and delivery, and the development of digital assets for print and social media.
+With a strong focus on inclusion and the nurture of pride in identity and place, Michelle brings a down-to-earth approach and an eye for grass-root impact to the board of DST.

 Mayor Sally Doyle